open-eid/allkirjastamisteenus/Technical-description.md

 ### 1. Signing files with ID card from user point of view

-In this example e-service handles all actions regarding signable data files before opening session with Riigi allkirjastamisteenus.
+In this example e-service handles all actions regarding signable data files before opening session with Digital Signature Gateway service (Riigi allkirjastamisteenus).

 1.1 User selects files in e-service to be signed.